cbcrg/tcoffee/docs/tcoffee_manual.rst

 Methods supporting full profile information are: lalign_id_pair, slow_pair and proba_pair, clustalw_pair and clustalw_msa.
 All the other methods (internal or external) treat the profile as a consensus (less accurate).

-Aligning Other Types of Sequences
+Aligning other types of sequences
 =================================
 Splicing variants
 -----------------